up9inc/consul-docker/README.md

 * Demo application is available at http://localhost:8000

 ## Architecture
 UP9 uses Envoy configuration to subscribe and unsubscribe to traffic events.
-UP9 observes traffic and infer tests, contracts, mocks and observability.
+UP9 observes traffic and infers tests, contracts, mocks, and observability.

 A Consul Connect sidecar (with Envoy proxy) is attached to each service and is controlled by the Consul Server.
-Envoy proxies enforce mTLS communication by only authorized clients to enforce secure communication in the service mesh.
+Envoy proxies enforce mTLS communication by authorized clients only to enforce secure communication in the service mesh.
 ![architecture](assets/architecture.png)

 ## Screenshots